 - Provide security to PNI- NPN functions from attacks that may be initiated by the PLMN.

 Public Network Integrated NPNs are NPNs made available via PLMNs e.g. by means of dedicated DNNs, or by one (or more) Network Slice instances allocated for the NPN.
 Therefore, NFs which may reside within PNI-NPN Network Slice instances may require interfaces which cross the operational domains between PNI-NPNs and PLMNs.
-In addtion, AFs which reside within a PNI-NPN DNNs operational domain may require interfaces which cross the operational domains between PNI-NPNs and PLMNs.
+In addition, AFs which reside within a PNI-NPN DNNs operational domain may require interfaces which cross the operational domains between PNI-NPNs and PLMNs.

 The creation, modification, and termination of a Network Slice Instance (NSI) are supported by Management Services provided by the 5G management systems.
 Therefore, NFs which provide NSI Management Services may cross the operational domains between PNI-NPNs and PLMNs.
+The security of management interface is not in the scope of this study.

 NFs which reside in the PNI-NPN operational domain may require interfaces which cross the trust boundary between PNI-NPN and PLMN.
 Therefore, these interfaces require security controls to mutually protect the NFs which reside in the PLMN operational domain and in the PNI-NPN operational domain.

-Editor’s Note: Whether interface between customer’s AFs and 5G core network of this study is FFS,

-Editor’s Note: Whether the management interface is in scope of this study is FFS.

 Figure 4-1 and Figure 4-2 demonstrate two example PNI-NPNs with dedicated NFs deployed in the the customer premises.

 Figure 4-1 PNI-NPN with dedicated UPF deployed in the customer premises